atsyplenkov/tidyhydro/README.md

 ```

 We do understand that sometimes one needs a qualitative interpretation
-of the model; therefore, we populated every function with a
+of the model.
+Therefore, we populated some functions with a
 `performance` argument.
 When `performance = TRUE`, the metric
 interpretation will be returned according to Moriasi et
 al. ([2015](https://elibrary.asabe.org/abstract.asp?aid=46548&t=3&dabs=Y&redir=&redirType=)).